Play Time! Why Circus Arts are Appropriate for Everyone

-Historically, the circus has been a place where anyone and everyone is welcome and the possibilities of human potential are expanded.
-It comes to town and becomes the central gathering place, a community hub and a source of inspiration.
+Historically, the circus has been a place where anyone and everyone is welcome, and the possibilities of human potential are expanded.
+The circus comes to town and becomes the central gathering place, a community hub and a source of inspiration.
 Circus is a gathering of the others.

-As a hybrid of art and sport, circus is comprised of a myriad of disciplines: dance, theatre, acrobatic, rhythm… As a result, it not only includes people of varied skills and abilities, but actually requires this diversity to be whole.
+As a hybrid of art and sport, circus comprises a myriad of disciplines: dance, theatre, acrobatic, rhythm … as a result, it not only includes people of varied skills and abilities, but actually requires this diversity to be whole.
 When practicing circus arts, trust, coordination and communication skills are experientially developed and risk-taking curiosity is played out in a safe and controlled environment.
 The non-competitive yet physical nature of the form makes it a unique and beneficial outlet for all ages.

 Circus arts are a disciplined form of movement that is equally appealing to people of ALL ages and abilities!
 This type of training improves spatial awareness, coordination, self-esteem, physical fitness and trust.
 Working to meet goals is highly satisfying; everyone is part of a creative process when they join together to develop small group acts.

 You can learn the basics of circus: beginning tumbling, handstands, juggling, hula-hoop, poi, spinning, diabolo, slackline, balloon sculpting, hand-to-hand, group pyramids, make-up and choreography.
 Through group activities, children learn the most important aspects of performing: leadership and communication skills.

 We live in a culture that encourages us to experience disconnection from our bodies, our instinctual selves, each other and the world around us.

 In a state of play, we experience the present moment.
 What can take many months of meditation to achieve happens instantly in play.
 We can use this as a roadmap home.